stefkn/steken.dev/src/markdown/git_commands.md

 ---

 What can be said about git?
-Version Control as a concept still blows my mind to this day, and when everything is going right, it can feel like absolute magic – like merging master back into an ancient feature branch and [Everything Just Working(tm)](https://www.youtube.com/watch?v=nVqcxarP9J4) is pretty amazing.
+Version Control as a concept still blows my mind to this day, and when everything is going right, it can feel like magic – merging master back into an ancient feature branch and [Everything Just Working(tm)](https://www.youtube.com/watch?v=nVqcxarP9J4), with all the latest updates, never gets old.

 This post is not for one of those days.
-It is for one of those *other* days when you're trying to do something simple, and all you get back is a stone-faced `Already up to date.` Or, even worse, a `Failed to push refs to remote`
+It is for one of those *other* days when you're trying to do something simple, and all you get back is a stone-faced `Already up to date.` Or, even worse, a `Failed to push refs to remote`.

 Suddenly things are feeling a lot less magical than the other day.
-The veil is lifted, the illusion is broken, you realise santa is not real, the easter bunny doesn't hide the  chocolates and there is no such thing as magic; just a metric tonne of C code written by some Finnish guy with serious [behavioural problems.](https://www.newyorker.com/science/elements/after-years-of-abusive-e-mails-the-creator-of-linux-steps-aside)
+The veil is lifted, the illusion is broken; you realise santa is not real, the easter bunny doesn't hide the chocolates and there is no such thing as magic–just a big stack of C code written by some volunteer Bulgarian open-source wizard being cyberbullied by a Finnish guy with serious [behavioural problems.](https://www.newyorker.com/science/elements/after-years-of-abusive-e-mails-the-creator-of-linux-steps-aside)

+So, here are some common situations and some suggestions for how to extract yourself from said predicaments.

-## Take me back to the good old days
+## Take me back!

 Irreversibly broken your local environment after hacking some stuff together? (for uncommitted changes)